dumbstruct/dumbstruct.github.io/_posts/2020-05-12-leaving-no-todo-behind-in-xcode.md

     //TODO: don't forget this important task

-But I also have a tip on how to make your todos never get forgotten about.
+But I also have a tip on how to make your TODOs never get forgotten about.
 Just make them into a warning!
 Like so:

 	#warning("TODO: don't forget this important task")

 I have made a TeaCode expander to combine these:

     todo don't forget this important task

 expands to: